msteffan/fundamentals/04_chapter/05_lesson.md

   How many times will this loop run?
 What happens when you try to run this code?

-A while loop can run **indefinitely** as long as your condition remains true; this is usually a bad thing, so when using a while loop, it's **very important** to plan out beforehand how you will 'escape' the loop by invalidating your condition.
+A while loop can run **indefinitely** as long as your condition remains true; this is usually a bad thing, so when using a while loop, it's **very important** to plan out beforehand how you will 'escape' the loop by making your condition evaluate to `false`.

 Consider the following example.
 ```javascript